 According to UC Davis law professor and federal Indian law expert Katherine Florey, both sports betting initiatives could potentially pass under California constitutional law if each receives over 50% of the vote Nov.
-8. The prop with the most votes would prevail on any conflicting issue (think online sports betting — we’ll get to this later), but the runner-up could also score some wins.
+8. The prop with the most votes would prevail on any conflicting issue, but the runner-up could also score some wins.

 “To the extent that the propositions do not directly conflict with each other, both would go into effect,” Florey said in an email to California Casinos.
 “A court would likely have to sort out which parts of the two propositions conflict.”

 And the possibility of both Prop 26 and Prop 27 passing?
 It is better than some may realize.

 A voter will be able to cast their ballot for both proposed initiatives if they so choose.